Tariq-B/Tariq-B/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Tariq, a CS Student @ Concordia University.
+I'm Tariq, a new Grad from Concordia University.

 I try to do interesting stuff here and there.

+There's a backlog of projects I haven't put on here yet.